 - 84 percent Migration of Contaminated Groundwater Under Control

-- 64 percent Final Remedy Construction
+- 64 percent Final Remedy Construction and

-- 27 percent Performance Standards Attained
+- 27 percent Performance Standards Attained.

 Prior to the enactment of the GPRA, EPA developed NCAPS, a screening tool to rank facilities subject to RCRA Corrective Action as high, medium, or low priority.
 In order to ensure that sites presenting the greatest risk to human health and the environment receive priority, EPA used the computer-based NCAPS to rank the cleanup of sites relative to other sites.
 The relative ranking of each site (high, medium or low) assigned to each site is based on an evaluation of four pathways for actual or potential contamination: groundwater, surface water, air and soil.